ShaheenHossain/eagle-12.1/doc/reference/views.rst

 .. warning::

-   The Cohort view is only available in Eagle ERP Enterprise.
+   The Cohort view is only available in Eagle Enterprise.

 .. note:: By default the cohort view will use the same list and form views as those defined on the action.
 You can pass a list view and a form view